Information Asymmetry: Adverse Selection and Moral Hazard

 Moral Hazard

-When you give money to someone, you want to be sure that you will get it back with interest.
+When giving money to someone, you want to ensure you will get it back with interest.
 However, this is less likely if the money is misused or lost through excessive risk-taking.
 Moral hazard is the risk that the receiver of funds will not use the money as was intended or they may take unnecessary risks or not be vigilant in reducing risk.

 For instance, investors who invested their funds with Bernard Madoff lost most of their $65 billion because Madoff was running a Ponzi scheme rather than investing the money as the investors intended, paying people who were withdrawing their money with money received from new investors.
 Madoff had not actually invested any of his client's money for years.
 During the 2008 Great Recession, more money was being withdrawn than was coming in, so the Ponzi scheme finally collapsed — decades after it began.